-Credit risk is the risk one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Group has no significant concentrations of credit risk.
+Credit risk is the risk one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation

 Credit risk arises from cash and cash equivalents held at banks, trade receivables, including rental receivables from lessees, contract assets, rental guarantees, contractual cash flows of debt investments carried at FVOCI and favourable derivative financial instruments and deposits with banks and financial institutions.
 Credit risk is managed on a group basis.
 The Group structures the levels of credit risk it accepts by placing limits on its exposure to a single counterparty, or groups of counterparties, and to geographical and industry segments.
 Such risks are subject to a quarterly or more frequent review.